robjeybee/rjrobbie/README.md

 ### Hi there 👋, my name's Rob

-#### I'm a I’m an experienced press officer making a career change from public relations to software development.
+#### I’m an experienced press officer making a career change from public relations to software development.

-I’m an experienced press officer making a career change from public relations to software development

 I’ve got a passion for problem-solving and learning new technologies, with a slight obsession with linear gradients.